deestbie/console-docs/docs/venom/techfaqvideo.md

 ### How do I embed a VoD, External URL, or Live Event on a website?

 The video profile *Details* page includes an HTML5 player and **Embed Link** that you can use to post VoDs, External URLs, or Live Events to an external site.

 ### Can I publish live stream URLs from a Media Server or Content Distribution Network into the Content Console?

 Yes, refer to the [URL Live Stream](publishliveevent.md) for information on how to publish a live stream.

-Also see [Video Publishing Options](videopublishingoptions.md) for information about the **Add A Video** publishing too.
+Also see [Media Publishing Options](mediapublishingoptions.md) for information about publishing tools.

 ### How do I set up a live stream media server?